Keep Up With McLean!

 Visiting hours are 2-4pm Monday through Saturday and 12-4pm Sunday.

-Residents are allowed to hold and use their cell phones, except during therapy (individual and group), with some guidelines to prevent disruption of the program and other residents.
+Patients are allowed to hold and use their cell phones, except during therapy (individual and group), with some guidelines to prevent disruption of the program and other patients.
 Cell phones may be taken away if they interfere with treatment.

 The treatment team works closely with the individual as well as with family, significant friends, and outside providers to develop a personalized aftercare plan.
 Recommendations by staff are made based upon clinical needs, progress made during treatment, and long-term treatment goals.